Global Design Challenge

 Some of the ideas we came up with were:

-After countless hours of closed-door meetings and numerous ideas for the project, we collectively decided on an application that would use weather and agriculture data to visualize possible historical trends.
+After countless hours of closed-door meetings and numerous ideas for the project, we collectively decided on the last option along with the lesson plan due to a few key reasons:

 Here I designed some initial concept storyboards while my team and I were in the process of uncovering which features and components were technically feasible and which ones were not.